junxit/us-congress-bills-115/metadata.md

 - 2018-12-17 — Senate amendment agreed to: Amendment SA 4107 agreed to in Senate by Unanimous Consent.
 - 2018-12-17 — Senate amendment proposed (on the floor): Amendment SA 4107 proposed by Senator McConnell for Senator Murray.(consideration: CR S7636; text: CR S7636)
 - 2018-12-17 — The committee substitute as amended agreed to by Unanimous Consent.
 (CR S7631-7636)
+- 2018-12-18 — Message on Senate action sent to the House.
+- 2018-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2018-12-21 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+2200.
+- 2018-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-21 — Mr. Royce (CA) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H10539-10544)
+- 2018-12-21 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 368 - 7 (Roll no. 487). (text as House agree to Senate amendment: CR H10539-10543)
+- 2018-12-21 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 368 - 7 (Roll no. 487).(text as House agree to Senate amendment: CR H10539-10543)
+- 2018-12-27 — Presented to President.
+- 2018-12-27 — Presented to President.
+- 2019-01-08 — Became Public Law No: 115-425.
+- 2019-01-08 — Became Public Law No: 115-425.
+- 2019-01-08 — Signed by President.
+- 2019-01-08 — Signed by President.